 Perhaps you’ve watched Narcos or Casa de Papel and decided it was time to learn this wonderful language.
 Maybe you thought it sounded sexy, romantic or pleasant to the ear.
-You might also have travelled to Spain, Mexico, Argentina or one of several Spanish-speaking countries that keep us coming back for more!
+You might also have traveled to Spain, Mexico, Argentina or one of several Spanish-speaking countries that keep us coming back for more!

 But when it comes to Spanish, music is likely to be one of the top three reasons for learning the language.

 - What makes music in Spanish so special?